-- There are many medications that can control HIV & prevent complications. - These are medications are called antiretroviral therapy (ART): a combination of three or
+- There are many medications that can control HIV & prevent complications. - These are medications are called antiretroviral therapy (ART): a combination of three or more medications from several different drug classes.

 - Philip was started on ART. - The goal was to lower the amount of HIV in his blood - Two drugs from one class, plus a third drug from a second class, are typically used.